 Last but not least, you will need the food cart or truck itself.
 It may be a significant investment, but you might be able to find a reasonably priced used cart to keep costs low.
 With a little luck, soon enough you’ll be up and running and making a nice return on that investment.

 14. Doula Business

 As more states expand health care access to doula services, demand for doulas and industry revenues in the US are expected to increase through 2024.
 If you’re a certified doula or are training to become one, you might want to consider starting your own doula business.
 Earnings of midwives and doulas have steadily increased in the last five years, reaching $3.5 billion in 2022.

 A doula is a trained professional who provides support to women during pregnancy, labor and childbirth.
 They may also provide postpartum care, assist the mother with breastfeeding, and take care of the infant through six weeks of age.

 To set up your doula business, you need to be a certified doula or hire one.
 Requirements for certification differ from state to state, so you will need to check your state’s regulations.
-Before you start, find out what services are available in your area and decide what services you want to offer.
-To find clients, you will need to promote your business and build your network.
-With hard work, you can create a successful doula business that meets the needs of birthing women everywhere.
+Before you start, find out what relevant services are available in your area and choose the services you want to offer.
+To find clients, promote your business and build your network.
+With hard work, you can create a successful doula business that meets the needs of birthing women in your area.

 15. Home Builder

 Of course, it’s not easy to get started in this competitive industry.
-Home builders construct new homes and undertake remodeling projects.
 You will need to research the market and find out what other home builders are offering.
 It is important to find ways for your business to gain an edge over the competition.
 You will also need to hurdle some time-consuming challenges like finding construction loans and getting building permits.
 Make sure to comply with the building code requirements and all construction-related laws and regulations before you start building.
 With careful planning, a home builder business can also be very rewarding.